Massachusetts Clean Energy Vocational Internship Program Host Employer FAQs

-An intern will be subsidized for the length of their school’s co-op program.
-An intern may stay on after the conclusion of the co-op program but will not continue to be subsidized by MassCEC.
+An intern will be subsidized for one session of work in one academic year.
+An intern may stay on after the conclusion of a session, but will not continue to be subsidized by MassCEC.

 9. Can we hire an intern from a previous session and be eligible for MassCEC reimbursement?

 No, an intern will not be able to participate with you through the Program if they have already done so.
 The Program is designed to enable high school seniors the opportunity to gain hands-on experience in the clean energy sector.
 Once they complete their senior year they are no longer eligible to participate.

 NOTE: Current or very recent employees are not eligible to participate with you as an intern under the Program unless they have been working for the Host Employer less than 6 weeks leading up to successful completion of their eligibility check.
 The Program is designed to enable many different individuals to participate in gaining clean energy work experience at Host Employers, and is not designed to provide continuous support to full or part-time employees at a host company across multiple sessions.
 Please see Question #8 for details.